MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1709.md

 ![Co-management architectural diagram](./media/co-management-arch-cm1709tp.svg)

 ### Scenarios to enable co-management
 You can enable co-management for both Windows 10 devices enrolled in Microsoft Intune and existing Windows 10 Configuration Manager clients.
-Both scenarios result in Windows 10 devices concurrently managed by Configuration Manager and Intune, as well as joined to AD and Azure AD.
+Both scenarios result in Windows 10 devices concurrently managed by Configuration Manager and Intune, as well as joined to AD and Microsoft Entra ID.

 #### Devices enrolled in Intune
 When Windows 10 devices are enrolled in Intune, you can install the Configuration Manager client on the devices (using a specific command-line argument) to prepare the clients for co-management.
 Then, you enable co-management from the Configuration Manager console to start moving specific workloads to Intune for specific Windows 10 devices.